GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 This goal will likely be within your ZPD if you...

 - Can write object-oriented JavaScript and execute it on both the browser and with Node.js
-- Have completed the first two initiation goals: [1][bossggle-word-game] and [2][bike-shop-oop] (or something similar)
+- Have completed the first two initiation goals: [1][bossggle-word-game] and [2][developer-tools] (or something similar)
 - Have used git and GitHub to do basic tasks like forking, cloning, making commits, and pushing to a remote repository
-- Are familiar with the Node.js programming environment and with npm
+- Are interested in learning the Node.js programming environment
 - Are interested in building full-stack web apps with Node.js
 - Are interested in using the popular [Express.js][express] framework